JoaoAJMatos/WabiSaby/README.md

 - **Real-time updates** - Current song, queue, and connection status
 - **Audio effects control** - Full control over speed, EQ, reverb, echo, distortion, and compressor
 - **Device security** - Link is bound to the first device that accesses it for security

+### Volume Normalization

+You know when a song comes on and it's too loud, so you rush to turn it down?
+Or when the next track is way too quiet and you can barely hear it?
+Volume normalization fixes that automatically.

+WabiSaby analyzes each song when it's added to the queue and adjusts the volume so everything plays at a consistent level.
+No more jumping for the volume knob between tracks!
+You can configure what's considered "too quiet" or "too loud" and set your preferred target volume level.

+- **Automatic analysis** - Songs are analyzed when added to the queue
+- **Configurable thresholds** - Set what's considered "too quiet" or "too loud"
+- **Target level** - Adjust all songs to a consistent target volume
+- **Per-song gain** - Each song gets its own volume adjustment
+- Manage settings from the Settings panel in the dashboard

+### Playback State Persistence

+WabiSaby automatically saves and restores playback state, so you can restart the bot without losing your place in the current song or queue position.

 ---